-You can certainly serve this copycat Chipotle corn salsa with chips, tacos, or nachos, but my favorite way to use this fresh corn salsa recipe is in burrito bowls!
+You can certainly serve this copycat Chipotle corn salsa with tortilla chips, steak, veggie, or chicken tacos, or nachos, but my favorite way to use this fresh corn salsa recipe is in burrito bowls!
 Build an epic burrito bowl with goodies like…

 - Cilantro Lime Rice or Cilantro Lime Brown Rice

 - Black Beans or Charro Beans (Seasoned Pinto Beans)